 Local Institutional can include schools and small places of worship that serve a local population.
-Local institutions include community services and facilities, such as daycares, libraries and recreation facilities.
+Local institutions include community services and facilities, such as child care centres, libraries and recreation facilities.

 Local Transit Routes means transit routes that provide connections within and between Neighbourhoods, and to key destinations across the city, including Regional Rail stations and Rapid Transit stations.